alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-09-what-is-wahhabiyah.md

 group6: true
 active: wahhabi
 category: [fatwas,wahhabism]
-excerpt: "Wahhabism is the term which the enemies of Shaykh Muhammad ibn 'Abdul-Wahhab gave to his call to purify Tawhid from all forms of Shirk and to renounce all the ways except that of Muhammad Ibn ‘Abdullah (peace be upon him)."
+summary: "Wahhabism is the term which the enemies of Shaykh Muhammad ibn 'Abdul-Wahhab gave to his call to purify Tawhid from all forms of Shirk and to renounce all the ways except that of Muhammad Ibn ‘Abdullah (peace be upon him)."
 ---

 ### Question: